-In May, 1866, I was appointed superintendent of the Walnut Grove Gold-Mining Company, of Turkey Creek, Yavapai County, Territory of Arizona, and on the 1st of June following left New York for San Francisco, en route for that place, to assume charge of the company's property; Mr. George H. Vickroy, the former superintendent, accompanied me.
-At Los Angeles, Cal., we purchased the necessary teams, provisions, &c., for the journey, and about the first of the following August reached our destination.
-Having completed the necessary arrangements I immediately commenced the erection of a 20-stamp quartz-mill, which had been previously brought into the Territory by Mr. Vickroy, with the necessary buildings, &c., which were finished about the close of the year, notwithstanding we were almost daily troubled by the Indians (Apaches), in killing men, running off stock, harassing our supply-trains, &c., and which caused a vast increase in the cost of our enterprise.
-As they had stolen a large part of the stock in that part of the Territory, as well as our own, it was impossible for me to ob-tain teams to haul rock to the mill, and obliged me to return East and obtain more money to enable me to purchase another outfit of teams, wagons, &c., in California, and to supply our mill.
-With that object I started East about the 1st January, 1867.
+In May, 1866, I was appointed superintendent of the Walnut Grove Gold Mining Company, of Turkey Creek, Yavapai County, Territory of Arizona, and on the 1st June following left New York for San Francisco, en route for that place, to assume charge of the company's property : Mr. George H. Vickroy, the former superintendent, accompanied me.
+At Los Angeles, California, we purchased the necessary teams, provisions, &c., for the journey, and about the first of the following August reached our destination.
+Having completed the necessary arrangements I immediately commenced the erection of a 20-stamp quartz mill, which had been previously brought into the Territory by Mr. Vickroy, with the necessary buildings, &c., which were finished about the close of the year, notwithstanding we were almost daily troubled by the Indians, (Apaches,) in killing men, running off stock, harassing our supply trains, &c., and which caused a vast increase in the cost of our enterprise.
+As they had stolen a large part of the a vast increase in the cost of our enterprise.
+As they had stolen a large part of the stock in that part of the Territory, as well as our own, it was impossible for me to ob-tain teams to haul rock to the mill, and obliged me to return east and obtain more money to enable me to purchase another outfit of teams, wagons, &c., in California, and to supply our mill.
+With that object I started east about the 1st January, 1867.
 When I first assumed charge of the mine I was assured we should receive military protection, and while I was in Arizona I made numerous applications and had as many promises of protection from the military authorities, but with the exception of one escort for two or three days, I never succeeded in obtaining the least protection.
-In the fall of 1866, some time before starting East, I addressed a communication to Lieu-tenant-General Grant, which was indorsed by influential parties in Philadelphia, urgently requesting that a military camp might be formed in the vicinity of the mill for our protection.
-This letter was presented to General Grant by Mr. Vickroy, and I have understood he instructed General McDowell, then in command of the Department of the Pacific, to establish such a camp; but it was never done and we had to depend.

-entirely upon ourselves.
-After obtaining the necessary means I again left New York for Arizona on the 11th April, 1867.
+In the fall of 1866, some time before starting east, I addressed a communication to Lieu-tenant-General Grant, which was indorsed by influential parties in Philadelphia, argently requesting that a military camp might be formed in the vicinity of the mill for our protection.
+This letter was presented to General Grant by Mr. Vickroy, and I have understood he instructed General McDowell, then in command of the Department of the Pacific, to establish such a camp; but it was never done and we had to depend on the facility upon ourselves.
+After obtaining the necessary means, I again left New York for Arizona on the 11th April, 1867.
 On my arrival at Los Angeles I purchased a large number of animals, wagons, provisions, &c., and started for the mines, where we arrived early in August.
-The train was very much annoyed by Iudians on the way, and the day after our arrival the herd was attacked within less than half a mile of the mill, but by the vigilance of the herders the Indians were driven off.
-A few days afterward, however, while grazing on the company's farm. the herd which I had brought in, with other animals belonging to the company, were driven off and the herder killed.
-This unfortunate occurrence placed us in as bad a condition as we were when I left for the East the previous January, and discouraged the company from again purchasing stock and pursuing the enterprise.
-I returned East in August, and soon after ended my connection with the company.
-I have no means of knowing the exact amount of money expended by the Walnut
+The train was very much annoyed by Indians on the way, and the day after our arrival the herd was attacked within less than half a mile of the mill, but by the vigilance of the herders the Indians were driven off.
+A few days afterward, however, while grazing on the company's farm, the herd which I had brought in, with other animals belonging to the company, were driven off and the herder killed.
+This unfortunate occurrence placed as in as bad a condition as we were when I left for the east the previous January, and discouraged the company from again purchasing stock, and pursuing the enterprise.
+I returned east in August, and soon after ended my connection with the company.

-I have no means of knowing the exact amount of money expended by the Walnut Grove Gold-Mining Company in this enterprise, but I have every reason to believe it is about \$300,000.
+I have no means of knowing the exact amount of money expended by the Walnut Grove Gold Mining Company in this enterprise, but I have every reason to believe it is about \$300,000.